programming-notes/active-record-intro-editing-tables-challenge/README.md

 # Active Record Intro: Editing Tables

-## Learning Competencies

-- Editing database tables using Active Record

 ## Summary

 ![Database Schema](schema_design_new.png)

-*Figure 1.*  Altered database schema design.
+*Figure 1.*  Database schema for this challenge.

-We need to make some changes to the database schema that we created in the *Active Record Intro: Creating Tables* challenge.
-Displayed in Figure 1, the updated design has three changes from our previous schema design:

-- On the `ratings` table, the column `rater_id` is renamed to `judge_id`.
+In this challenge, we're going to make some small adjustments to an already existing database.
+We'll need to drop a column, add a column, and rename a column.
+We'll be writing Active Record migrations to make these changes.

+When we write Active Record migrations to create a table, we rely on the `#create_table` method inherited from the `ActiveRecord::Migration` class.
+When we want to make changes to existing tables, we'll also rely on inheriting behaviors from this class; we just need to explore the api to see [which methods are available][API RubyOnRails Transformations].

+This challenge provides us with migrations that create the three tables:  people, ratings, and dogs.
+However, they create the tables based on out-of-date expectations.
+Our updated schema design—as seen in Figure 1—has three changes from the previous design:

 - On the `dogs` table, the column `weight` has been removed.
 - On the `dogs` table, the column `breed` has been added.
+- On the `ratings` table, the column `rater_id` is renamed to `judge_id`.

 ```ruby
 class RemoveWeightFromDogs < ActiveRecord::Migration